Active ingredients: ipratropium

 What it is used for

-For moderate asthma attacks; chronic forms of asthma; asthma in patients with diminished cardiac reserve; chronic obstructive bronchitis with bronchospasm; bronchospasm during or after surgery; use during assisted ventilation with a respirator.
+Moderate asthmatic attacks; chronic forms of asthma; asthma in patients with diminished cardiac reserve; chronic obstructive bronchitis with bronchospasm; bronchospasm during or after surgery, use during assisted ventilation with a respirator.
+Administration of Atrovent via a nebuliser is intended for those patients who cannot use a metered dose aerosol.

 How to take it